colearendt/shinytest-example/README.md

 the changes.
 To do this, you can run the tests locally or address any code changes necessary

+## Future Exploration (for users)

+Some other areas you can explore for your own apps / assets:

+- Implement CI workflows for your projects where it makes sense (don't automate until you need to!)
+- Only deploy to Connect if tests complete successfully
+- Change configuration of what tests run where / etc.

 ## Future Development Work (for developers)

 Our goal is to continue improving this process and making it easier!
 Some